-On an annual basis, Assistant Directors (AD) across the Council complete an Assurance Statement relating to their service area.
-The Assurance Statements have remained consistent since 2019/20, the template of which has remained consistent since 2019/20.
+On an annual basis, Assistant Directors (AD) across the Council complete an Assurance Statement relating to their service area, the template of which has remained consistent since 2019/20.
 The statements are then signed off by either the Managing Director or Director responsible for the service area.